thin-edge/thin-edge.io/docs/src/tutorials/getting-started.md

 ### Final remarks and summary

 With this getting started tutorial you gained some insights on how to install and configure thin-edge.io on a Raspberry Pi.

-``NOTE``:We are in the middle of restructuring our documentation, including the tutorials and how-to's.
-So keep in mind that some of the documentation needs to be updated.

 If you didn't try the optional steps in this tutorial, it might be a nice idea to work on these as you then get a better insight into the device management capabilities of thin-edge.io.
 Other things you can work on are capabilities like working with child devices, building your own plugin etc. Tutorials for that can be found [here](https://thin-edge.github.io/thin-edge.io/html/).